AgPipeline/deprecated-base-docker-support/base-image/README.md

 - For each environment (such as Clowder, TERRA REF, CyVerse) the transformer_class.py file is replaced.

-- For each extractor the transformer.py file is replaced.
+- For each transformer the transformer.py file is replaced.

 - Additionally, the entrypoint.py script can be called from a different script allowing pre- and post- processing (see [entrypoint.py](#entrypoint) below).

-It is expected that this arrangement will provide reusable code not only within a single environment, but across extractors in different environments as well.
+It is expected that this arrangement will provide reusable code not only within a single environment, but across transformers in different environments as well.

 ## Quick Start
 Create a new repository to hold the code specific to your environment or transformer.